northwoodspd/FluentConstraints/README.md

     target 'YOUR APP TARGET HERE', :exclusive => true do ...
+        pod 'FluentConstraints'          # for Xcode 8 / Swift 3.0
-        pod 'FluentConstraints'          # for Xcode 7 / Swift 2.0
+        pod 'FluentConstraints', '1.0'   # for Xcode 7 / Swift 2.0
         pod 'FluentConstraints', '<1.0'  # for Xcode 6 / Swift 1.2
     end